matthew-millard/coding-bootcamp-notes/course-notes.md

 ### reduce() method

+The `.reduce()` method combines each element of an array, using a specified reducer function, and returns a single value.

-`reduce` is an array method that helps you convert an array into a single value.
+Another definition: `reduce` is an array method that helps you convert an array into a single value.
 It looks like this:

 ``` javascript
 const callback = (accumulator, currentValue, index) => {